 Title 1 (The schoolwide campus must also jointly develop a School-Parent Compact that is signed by the school and parents.
 This document should be placed in the students cumulative record folder.)
-SB1 Staff Development: The SBDM committee must decide approve staff development Clearly Evident Somewhat Evident No Recommendations Title 1 Professional Development: Each schoolwide campus must provide high-quality, ongoing professional development for teachers, principals, paraprofessionals, and if appropriate, other pupil services personnel, parents, and school staff to enable all children in the school to meet the state's student academic and achievement standards.
-Not Evident Comments: to meet the state s student academic and acmevement standards.
-Comments.
-SB1 Resource Allocations: Each CIP must determine the resources needed to implement the plan.
+SB1 Staff Development: The SBDM committee must decide approve staff development Clearly Evident Somewhat Evident No Recommendations Title 1 Professional Development: Each schoolwide campus must provide high-quality, ongoing professional development for teachers, principals, paraprofessionals, and if appropriate, Not Evident other pupil services personnel, parents, and school staff to enable all children in the school to meet the state's student academic and achievement standards.
+Comments: SB1 Resource Allocations: Each CIP must determine the resources needed to implement the plan.
 Clearly Evident Somewhat Evident Not Evident No Recommendations Title 1 Resource Allocations: The schoolwide CIP must list all federal, state, and local programs that are included in the schoolwide program and describe how the school will use resources from Title 1 with other resources to implement all the CIP components.
 Comments: Coordination and Integration of Federal, State, and Local services and programs: Each CIP must identify how programs and services are integrated at the campus.
-SB1 Evaluation: Each CIP must measure progress toward the performance objectives Clearly Evident No Recommendations periodically to ensure that the information included in the CIP is resulting in academic Somewhat Evident improvement.
+SB1 Evaluation: Each CIP must measure progress toward the performance objectives periodically to ensure that the information included in the CIP is resulting in academic Clearly Evident Somewhat Evident No Recommendations improvement.
 Each CIP must provide for formative and summative evaluation measures.
 Not Evident Title 1 Evaluation: Student assessment in at least reading and mathematics must be included.
 This assessment will be the primary means of determining the yearly performance of each campus.
 Comments: Under NCLB, campuses are required to demonstrate Annual Yearly Progress (AYP), while narrowing the achievement gaps for the campus.
 Each LEA must review annually the progress of each campus served with Title 1, Part A finds to determine whether the campus is making AYP.
 If the campus does not meet AYP for two or more consecutive years, the campus will enter School Improvement status under NCLB.
 (Additional guidance regarding